-Eurasian watermilfoil (upper) and curly leaf pondweed (lower) are two non-native plant species that are prevalent in the Huron River impoundments.
 Eurasian watermilfoil, coontail, and water lily were the most commonly observed species in each of the impoundments.
 Eurasian watermilfoil (EWM) is an invasive species that becomes established early in the growing season.
 Spreading mainly by fragmentation, EWM grows into a thick surface mat that shades out other plant species.
 Coontail and water lily are native species that can achieve nuisance levels under conditions optimal for their growth such as high nutrient levels.
 Curly leaf pondweed (CLP), another invasive species, was observed in Barton, Argo, and Geddes ponds during a spring 2008 during a visual assessment of vegetation carried out by the City staff.
 Curly leaf pondweed's tolerance for low light and low water temperatures gives it a head start over native species early in the growing season.
 It grows in dense patches, reproduces, and then dies off by mid-summer, adding to the sedimentation problem.